deg0nz/fritz-jingle-maschine/README.md

 ## Disclaimer

 I am not, in any kind, related to Fritz or rbb.
 This is meant as a fun project to emphasize the greatness of these jingles.
-Since Fritz claims on it's [jingles website](https://www.fritz.de/programm/jingles/), that the jingles are "Zum Anhören, Runterladen und Weiterverschicken." (engl. "for listening, downloading and redistributing"), so a project like this one here should be no problem.
+Since Fritz claims on it's [jingles website](https://www.fritz.de/programm/jingles/), that the jingles are "Zum Anhören, Runterladen und Weiterverschicken." (engl. "for listening, downloading and redistributing"), a project like this one here should be no problem.
 The website [linkfang.org](https://de.linkfang.org/wiki/Creative_Commons) claims, that these jingles ar published under a CC-License.